-Where sediment accumulations in manholes are appreciable (with 12 inches taken as a nominal value for purposes of initial assessment), such sediments will first be removed from affected manholes.
-Wherever practicable, manholes will first be dewatered by providing drainage to the groundwater treatment plant.
-Sediments will be removed from manholes using a vacuum truck.
+Where sediment accumulations in manholes are appreciable (with 12 inches taken as a nominal value for purposes of initial assessment), such sediments will first be removed or displaced from affected manholes using one of two methods.
+Sediments will be addressed according to the extent that the manholes are in a dewatered state as a result of the normal operation of the pumping system, or wherever it is reasonably practical to further dewater the piping system.
+The water will be diverted to the groundwater treatment plant.
+If sediment is to be removed from manholes, it will be accomplished using a vacuum truck.
 Once the truck is filled (typical capacity of 2,000 to 3,000 gallons), the truck will deliver its load of wet sediments to the area of the groundwater treatment plant.
 Multiple dewatering boxes will be staged in this area to receive the wet sediments, which will be off-loaded from the vacuum truck into one or more of the boxes.
 The boxes are constructed using road-worthy roll-off containers with watertight rear door gaskets and are designed to allow gravity drainage of water from the sludge through a screen and filter medium into a separate chamber.
 As the sediments dewater, the filtrate will then be pumped to the treatment system.
 Once the sludge is dewatered sufficiently, the roll-off will be covered and transported, using a licensed waste hauler, to a permitted off-site Subtitle D landfill.
 The dewatering box will then be returned to the Site, refitted with new filter fabric, and reused.